ShubhamS1101/AutoProcess/README.md

-## AutoProcess: Automated Data Preprocessing Library
+# AutoProcess

-AutoProcess is a Python library that leverages the power of Google's Gemini AI to automate various data preprocessing tasks.
-It provides intelligent, context-aware solutions for data cleaning, transformation, feature engineering, and skew correction.
+**AutoProcess** is a modular Python package for automated data preprocessing, designed to streamline data preparation tasks such as cleaning, transformation, feature engineering, and more.

+---

-## Features
+## 📁 Project Structure

-- Data Cleaning: Handles missing values, outliers, and duplicates
-- Data Transformation: Manages datatype conversions, categorical encoding, and feature scaling
-- Feature Engineering: Generates domain-aware feature creation strategies
-- Skew Correction: Applies appropriate transformations to correct skewed distributions